-(Logs require a Slack Slack is a Collaborative Group Chat Platform https://slack.com/.
-The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/. login to view.
-Set one up if you don’t have a Slack account.)
+This meeting followed this meeting agenda post.
+You can see conversations from the meeting in this Slack Log.
+(If you don’t have a Slack Slack is a Collaborative Group Chat Platform https://slack.com/.
+The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/. account, you can set one up.)

 Introductions and Welcome